whiteand/lisp-js/README.md

 # Lisp JS

-This is a functional programming language that is inspired by Clojure(or ClojureScript), but with a different flavor.
+This is a functional programming language that is inspired by Clojure(or ClojureScript), but with a different perspective.

 ## Lisp JS Roadmap